-If you’re an American living abroad and haven’t filed annual U.S. taxes yet, maybe ever since moving abroad, H&R Block Expat Tax Services can help.
-International filing requirements can be overwhelming, but we’ll get you back on track.
+If you’re an American living abroad and haven’t filed annual U.S. income tax returns, maybe ever since moving abroad, H&R Block Expat Tax Services can help.
+Understanding filing requirements in the U.S. and your host country can be overwhelming, but we’ll get you back on track.

-It’s common for U.S. expats to overlook or misunderstand their tax duty, thinking they only have obligations to foreign tax authorities, but that’s not the case.
-In the face of honest mistakes, the IRS has shown lenience, but that might not last, in which case you could face serious penalties for things like failure to file foreign bank account reports (FBAR penalties).
+It’s common for U.S. expats to overlook or misunderstand their tax duty, thinking they only have filing obligations in their foreign tax jurisdiction.
+In the face of honest mistakes, the IRS has historically shown lenience, however you could face serious penalties for things like failure to file foreign bank account reports (FBARs).

 H&R Block U.S. Expat Tax Services helps expats decipher their options.
-The IRS has extensive choices, like Streamlined Filing Compliance Procedures, for Americans who need to file prior year tax returns and foreign account reports.
+The IRS has extensive choices, like Streamlined Filing Compliance Procedures, for Americans who need to catch up with-filing prior year tax returns and foreign account reports.

 Offshore Streamlined Filing Compliance Procedures

 Offshore Streamlined Filing Compliance Procedures are an option for U.S. taxpayers abroad.
-The program accommodates expats who were unaware of their obligations, and helps to catch them up with their prior year filings while minimizing penalties.
+The program accommodates expats who were unaware of their obligations, and helps them become compliant with prior year filings while minimizing penalties.
 To qualify for the Offshore Streamlined Filing Compliance Procedures, you must: